-It has one of the largest swimming holes in Queensland and is home to various species of endangered frogs and platypus.
+It has one of the largest swimming holes in Queensland and is home to various endangered frogs and platypus species.

 Horses and bicycles may be ridden on roads within the Amamoor State Forest.
 Permits are not required.
-For those looking to take a walk through the bush, there are a number of walking trails to choose from:
+For those looking to take a walk through the bush, there are several walking trails to choose from:

-Cedar Grove Hiking Trail: 4.6km (return), a half day challenging trek which requires at least moderate fitness.
+Cedar Grove Hiking Trail: 4.6km (return), a half-day challenging trek that requires at least moderate fitness.
 The track crosses Amamoor Creek and returns to the camping area.

 Walks from Amamoor Creek camping area: Amamoor Creek Hiking Trail: 2.5km, a 2.5hr long track which takes you through the open eucalypt forest with some challenging sections.
 Moderate fitness is required.

 There are two camping areas in the Amamoor State Forest: Cedar Grove Camping Area and Amamoor Creek Camping Area.
 Both are suitable for tents, caravans and campervans.
 Amamoor has toilets, BBQ’s and individual fire rings.
 Cedar Grove has similar facilities but does not have BBQs.
 Dogs are permitted in Amamoor but not in Cedar Grove and must remain on a leash at all times.
 Camping permits for all campsites must be booked in advance and can be booked online.